microsoft/FluidExamples/brainstorm/README.md

     - With our newly generated and updated list of new notes, we call `setNotes` to update the React state.
 This updated React state will propagate the changes to all remote clients, resulting in the view updating.

 ## Using Audience to Render User Information
 The LetsBrainstorm app make use of the `audience` property from `FrsContainerServices` to keep track of and render all user related information.
-Namely, we are using `audience` to create a list of active members in the session and retrieve user information.

-In the [BrainstormView](./src/BrainstormView.tsx), the audience property is used similarly to how `BrainstormModel` works in [NoteSpace.tsx](./src/view/NoteSpace.tsx), the member values of the audience property are also being tracked in a React state so we can display all the active users in the session.
+In the [BrainstormView](./src/BrainstormView.tsx), the audience property is used similarly to how `BrainstormModel` works in [NoteSpace.tsx](./src/view/NoteSpace.tsx).
+The member values of the audience property are also being tracked in a React state so we can display all the active users in the session.

 With audience Fluid data and View data, we again, need to set up an event listener, which mean we also need a `useEffect()` hook.